logdna/mezmo-workshops/content/en/transaction-to-s3/docs/sources.md

 ![Added Source](../../images/add-source_6.png)

-You now have an endpoint defined that can recieve any data.
+You now have an endpoint defined that can receive any data.
 If you run into trouble here, please checkout out our comprehensive [Mezmo Platform workshop](/mezmo-workshops/pet-clinic/) to learn how to utilize the sytem in depth.

 ## Step 3: Configure the Simulation